hosseinEnzo/meditation-app/README.md

 # meditation

-here is meditation ui application implemented with flutter and getX. if you want to contact me  you can reach me via telegram , @riverpod
+Here is meditation ui  implemented using  flutter and i used getX as state management . if you want to contact me  you can reach me via telegram , @riverpod

 ## Getting Started